AsmaFarag95/made-template/project/Project_plan.md

 ## Main Question

-Is the bicycle traffic also affects the weather?
+How the bicycle traffic is related to the weather?
 ## Description